sikka-software/Tanad/apps/admin-portal/src/db/README.md

+# Run the admin portal
+run `./admin.sh` in the root of the project

 # Database Management with Drizzle

 This directory contains the database schema and utility scripts for managing database connections and migrations.